 Our theory, separating the amative from the propagative, not only relieves us of involuntary and undesirable procreation, but opens the way to scientific propagation.
-We believe that propagation, rightly conducted and kept within such limits as life can fairly afford, is a blessing.
+We believe that propagation. rightly conducted and kept within such limits as life can fairly afford, is a blessing.
 A very large proportion of all children born under the present system are begotten contrary to the wishes of both parents, and lie nine months in the mother's womb under their mother's curse or a feeling little better than a curse.
 Such children cannot be well organized.
 We are opposed to excessive, and consequently, oppressive procreation, which is almost universal.
 We are opposed to random procreation, which is unavoidable in the present marriage custom.
-But we are in favor of intelligent, well-ordered procreation.
+But we favor intelligent, wellordered procreation.